St Patrick's Catholic Church

 Historical and Technical Documentation by Geoffrey Cox

-© OHTA 1989, 2011 (last updated May 2011)
+© OHTA 1989, 2011, 2014, 2018 (last updated August 2018)

 The first St Patrick's Church in Fortitude Valley was a wooden structure built around 1860 with a frontage in Wickham Street, opposite where Duncan Street now adjoins it.1 The foundation stone of the present church, in Morgan Street, was laid by Bishop O'Quinn in September 1880, and the building was consecrated on 3 December 1882 by Archbishop Dunne.
 A Victorian Gothic church comprising a nave and two wide side-aisles, it is constructed of local porphyry, faced with Murphy's Creek stone.2 The building was designed by the Italian architect, Andrea Stombuco, who had settled in Brisbane in the 1870s.3

-The Organ of St Patrick's Catholic Church, Fortitude Valley
+The interior of St Patrick's Catholic Church

 The ornate casework of the organ, with its non-speaking (though real) façade pipes, together with the size and layout over three manuals, suggests strongly that it was designed as a residence instrument.
 It has been conjectured that Stombuco, the architect of the church, may also have been responsible for the casework, which is unusual in its mannered clutter of classical detail.4